-Forecast-triggered strategies for flood risk reduction such as “early warning systems, EWSs” (Golnaraghi 2012) and “forecast-based financing, FbF” protocols (Coughlan De Perez et al. 2015) can increase resilience, reduce mortality, and reduce recovery costs (UNICEF and WFP 2015), especially in low-income countries with poor or no alternative solutions for flood protection (Golnaraghi 2012).
-The success of forecast-triggered strategies relies on forecasting systems able to produce accurate predictions with sufficient lead time to help flood risk managers act in a timely manner (UNICEF and WFP 2015), especially in low-income countries where longer preparation times might be needed (Bazo et al. 2018).
-Flash flood forecasting systems are developed at regional (Speight et al. 2018; Corral et al. 2019; Ibarreche et al. 2020; Ramos Filho et al. 2021; Shuvo et al. 2021; Georgakakos et al. 2021), national (Javelle et al. 2016; Liu et al. 2018), and continental scale (Raynaud et al. 2015; Park et al. 2019).
-Nonetheless, flash floods remain one of the most difficult types of flood to predict, with high levels of uncertainty in the overall forecasting process (Zanchetta and Coulibaly 2020).
-Flash floods are rapid-onset events, typically occurring in small areas within minutes or few hours after a torrential triggering-rainfall event.
 Their limited predictability is linked to the challenge of predicting extreme localized rainfall accurately (Golding et al. 2016), and representing in detail hydrological factors such as topography, soil conditions, and terrain coverage that can modulate the occurrence and severity of flash floods (Xing et al. 2019; Kastridis and Stathis 2020).
 In a recent review, Zanchetta and Coulibaly (2020) have shown that, while km-scale numerical weather prediction (NWP) models have improved the skill of short-range forecasts for localized rainfall (up to 2 days ahead), issues related to extending the lead time of reliable predictions beyond day 3 are still not fully resolved.
 Furthermore, the need for high quantities of observational data and high computational costs can often be a limiting factor for the development of operational in-house flash flood forecasting systems for low-income and data-poor countries.